Professional development for educators

 Muscular Dystrophy Australia provides training sessions for educators to help understand what muscular dystrophy is and how to best integrate a student with muscular dystrophy into the education setting.

-This is an initiative funded by the Australian Government Department of Education, Skills and Employment.
+Positive Partnerships is funded by the Australian Government Department of Education, Skills and Employment.
 There are professional learning modules to assist educators to implement changes in their school settings, and create learning environments for all students, including those with autism.

-Offers educational workshops and professional learning for educators of students with specific learning difficulties including dyslexia.
-Programs are designed to assist educators to support these students achieve their full learning potential.
+SPELD offers educational workshops and professional learning for educators of students with specific learning difficulties including dyslexia.
+Programs are designed to assist educators to support these students to achieve their full learning potential.

 Statewide Vision Resource Centre